 Connected technologies the new norm

 CES 2017 was a record-breaker this year, with over 3,800 companies exhibiting across 2.6 million square feet of exhibition hall.
 More than 175,000 people gathered in the entertainment capital of the world, Las Vegas, to explore new developments in the global technology trade.
 Among them: BMW’s prototype self-driving car, wearable sensors to detect blood alcohol content, fitness tracking rings and Blitab, a smart Braille-enabled tablet for the visually impaired.
 You can even get a connected toaster, if you’re so inclined.
 Then there’s the adorable household favorite, the Kuri Robot.
 Very similar to an Amazon Echo, but more cartoon-like, with wheels and eyes.
 It can react to voice commands or noises, play music and even read the kids a bedtime story.

 There’s no question that connected tech helps solve real-world problems in our everyday lives.
 Smart devices find faster, more relevant answers to our questions.
-They take care of mundane tasks we’d rather not think about at all, like adjusting the temperature at home or arranging a grocery delivery.
+They take care of mundane tasks we’d rather not think about at all.
+These include adjusting the temperature at home or arranging a grocery delivery.

 As consumers experience these connected devices and just how much time and energy they can free up, their expectations are inevitably rising as well.
-Most consumers understand that their data is being collected during their smart interactions, and they expect companies to use that data to deliver better, more relevant experiences, particularly in shopping.
+Most consumers understand that their data is being collected during their smart interactions.
+They expect companies to use data analytics to deliver better, more relevant experiences – particularly in shopping.

 In short, people don’t just want a device they can boss around; they want that device to read their mind, too.